AjeeAI/Awarri-hackathon/README.md

 Growing up, many Nigerian families emphasized speaking perfect English as a marker of success.
 As a result, local languages were often sidelined.

-For many people — especially those in the diaspora — this meant losing the ability to speak their mother tongue.
+For many people, especially those in the diaspora this meant losing the ability to speak their mother tongue.
 Even when parents later attempted to teach it, the opportunity had already passed.

 AwaSabi exists to answer one question: